 I know, it’s hard not to get jealous when your friends are all driving the latest Audi but again, you can’t afford that kind of payment on your low-income.
 You’re poor now!
 Deal with it.

 My advice: just keep driving the Lexus your parents bought you.
 Just tell everyone you think it’s better for the environment if you don’t change cars too often.

 They say dress for the job you want but Megan Markle’s fashions literally sell out in seconds.
 My advice: just wear last season’s clothes.
 It’s ok – the fashion cycle lasts at least a year, maybe two years if you’re poor.

 But definitely make room in your budget for an investment bag.
 It’s called “investment” for a reason, right?
 It’ll only go up in value.
 And, as Her Majesty Anna Wintour has said, mixing high and low is the trend du jour.
 Who’s going to notice that you’re wearing a cheapo $200 J. Crew sweater if you’re flashing a $20,000 Birkin?

 And last but not least, if this seems like too much sacrifice for you, just ask your parents to ask their friends to get you a better job.
-Preferably something in the seven figures with lots of vacation time.
+Preferably something in the seven figures range with lots of vacation time.
 Life shouldn’t be all about sacrifices, you know?